-The text below was published by the National Gallery of Ireland on its website in October 2017.
+For further background and the full text of the National Gallery of Ireland's report, published by the National Gallery of Ireland on its website in October 2017, see below:.

 Two of the paintings claimed,the St Christopher attributed to Cranach the Elder and Portrait of a Woman by a 16th century German artist, were made by the heirs of Rosa and Jakob Oppenheimer (owners of the Margraf group of companies including the Van Diemen gallery).
 The claim for the Descent into Limbo by a follower of Bosch was made by the heirs of Alfred Weinberger.
 The painting is listed on lostart, ID 472799, It is also listed on the ERR database.